 - Fat necrosis and oil cysts

 - Duct ectasia

-Some other types of less common, benign tumors and conditions can also be found in the breast.
+Some other types of less common benign or non-cancerous tumors and conditions can also be found in the breast.

 Radial scars do not usually cause symptoms, but they are important for 2 reasons.
 First, if they are large enough, they may look like cancer on a mammogram, or even on a biopsy.
 Second, they are linked to a slight increase in the woman’s risk of developing breast cancer.

 Women who have them may be advised to see the doctor more often than usual.
 Many doctors recommend removing radial scars.